 What Cleaning Hacks Work for You?

-It’s always great to learn new cleaning tricks, especially when they make the job easier.
+Whether you’re spring cleaning or just trying to get things done, it’s always great to learn new cleaning tricks.
+Even better when they make the job easier.

 Sure, there’s some questionable cleaning advice on the internet, but there’s some really good information too, so don’t give up looking.